uncognic/circuitchat/README.md

 `history.passphrase`: Hardcoded passphrase for the message database.
 If left empty, the passphrase is prompted interactively at startup.

 ## Disclaimer
-Note: The `Noise_NN` pattern provides no authentication, it protects against passive eavesdroppers but not active MITM attacks beyond what Tor itself provides.
+The `Noise_NN` pattern provides no authentication, it protects against passive eavesdroppers but not active MITM attacks beyond what Tor itself provides.
+This was chosen because sessions are ephemeral and short-lived.